Beloved condo development torn down to make way for new condo development - The Beaverton

 The beloved, half-finished condo complex known as The Bentley has occupied an entire city block near the intersections of Church Street and Wellesley for the better part of seven years and has become a fixture in the hearts and minds of people across the city.
 The reaction that is going to be torn down to make way for just another soulless condo complex has inspired objections by many citizens.

 “It’s an outrage, is what it is!
-I spent every Friday night protesting the of The Bentley and the gentrifying of our area with my friends and neighbours,” screamed James McDougall, a local resident, “To think that the city is now going to lose this precious landmark condominium for the sake of the further homogenization of the city’s character is beyond offensive!”
+I spent every Friday night protesting the of The Bentley and the gentrifying of our area with my and neighbours,” screamed James McDougall, a local resident, “To think that the city is now going to lose this precious landmark condominium for the sake of the further homogenization of the city’s character is beyond offensive!”

 “This city doesn’t need more !
 What it needs are condos!” he continued.